andypoon-0311/notes-azure-function-app/README.md

 Then we proceed to call **read_notes** and store it in the *notes* variable.
 Following that the code attempts to extract the *title* parameter, if it does not find a *title* parameter it attempts to retrieve the json body and stores it as *req_body*.
 If both *title* and *req_body* are null, then the function attempts to retrieve the request body and assigns "title" (in the json request body) to *title*.
 If the title is equal to ALL, the function will return all notes.
 If a different title was provided the function will attempt to iterate through all notes stored in "notes.json" until it finds the corresponding title, else it will return a 404 with a message of "Note not found".
 If a title was not provided it will return a status code of 400 for a bad request.

-The getNotes endpoint is the only endpoint that allows "ALL" as the *title* parameter.
-Any nuances in the endpoint will be explained below.
+The **getNotes** endpoint is the only endpoint that allows "ALL" as the *title* parameter.
+Any nuances in the endpoints will be explained below.

 ## Overview